taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 5

 Asoka: **"*Ha!
-When I become a Journeyhume, I'll go to the Red Zone and prove Io wrong!*"**
+When I become a Journeyhume, I'll go to the Red Zone and prove that there are no werewolves!*"**

 Pippa: **"*But how?
-Not even Vovó Iúna's best surface clothes can't protect you in the Red Zone!*"**
+No one has surface clothes that can protect you in the Red Zone.*"**

-Asoka: **"*I'll just have to make better surface clothes!*"**
+Asoka: **"*Then I'll make better surface clothes!*"**

 Iri and Manut play, as Asoka turns towards a delicious smell floating up the valley towards them.

 Asoka: **"*Ooo, smell that?
-I forgot it's bread day today!*"**
+They're making cinnamon rolls today...*"**

 Pippa ignores Asoka, a serious look on their small face.

-Pippa: **"*Soka...what if werewolves are real?
-If you find them, how will you kill them?*"**

-Asoka: **"*Well, maybe I don't have to kill them...they might be nice, like Iri and Manut.*"**

-Pippa: **"*No way!
-Iri and Manut would never hurt anyone, no one's scared of our mechapets...but everyone's scared of werewolves!*"**
+Pippa: **"*But if werewolves aren't real, then why did the World Government keep Earthers underground for so long?
+Do orbiters really hate us that much?*"**

-Asoka: **"*Aw, Pippa, I'm sure not every Orbiter hates Earthers...*"**
+Asoka: **"*Well, I'm sure not all Orbiters hate Earthers...*"**

-Pippa: **"*They have so many nice things, like space farms with nicer water and cleaner air...why do they have to take our food, and make Earthers work for them?*"**
+Pippa: **"*Then why do they make life so difficult?
+It's not fair.
+Orbiters are selfish and mean.*"**

+Pippa: **"*I hate Orbiters...*"**

+Asoka: **"*Aw, they don't have it *that* much better than we do.
+We have free water and air, and we have a big sky and trees to climb, hills to run all over...personally, I would hate living in an Orbiter pod...*"**

 Pippa looks glum as the mechapets come over to comfort them.

-Pippa: **"*I hate Orbiters...*"**
+Pippa: **"*Yeah, I guess so...*"**

 Asoka smiles kindly and crouches to be face level with Pippa.

-Asoka: **"*They might have nicer things, but we're more free...our water and air are free, and we get a big sky and trees to climb, hills to run all over...I think I would hate living in an Orbiter pod...*"**

-Pippa: **"*Yeah, I guess so...*"**

 Asoka: **"*Tell ya what.
-I'll finish the weeding if you go save me a hot bun for later.*"**
+I'll finish up here if you go save me a cinnamon roll for later.*"**

 Pippa beams with joy and gratitude.